 Typically, the three heaviest necessities in backpacking are your shelter, sleep system, and backpack.
 The more miles or elevation you travel determines the importance of added weight.
 Generally speaking, foam pads are lightweight but aren't comfortable.
 Meanwhile, self-inflating pads tend to be heavier than their air core counterparts.
 We found air construction pads provide the highest weight-to-performance ratio of any pad type.
 Most pads reviewed weighed between 12 and 26 ounces.
 If you're hiking a couple of miles to setup camp or going to base camp for a week in the same location, a 14-ounce difference will go unnoticed compared with gains from other metrics like comfort and warmth.
 But if you're trekking the Appalachian Trail, the extra effort of carrying 14 ounces is significant.
 The more strenuous your journey, the more considerable weight becomes.

 Depending on the model, a self-inflating pad may or may not pack down small enough to fit inside your backpack.
 Older designs are bulky and don't pack down much smaller than foam pads.
 Newer designs use less foam and can pack down relatively small.
 For example, the updated Therm-a-Rest ProLite is a compressible self-inflating mat.
 The Therm-a-Rest EvoLite fits between the typical design of self-inflating mats and air construction mats.
 It achieves the thickness of air construction pads while still providing some self-inflation.
+The Exped DownMat 9 takes up about as much space in a pack as a sleeping bag.
+This is impressive considering that the DownMat has an R-value of 8, but overkill for most backpackers, especially when the NeoAir Xtherm packs down to the size of a Nalgene bottle with a respectable R-value of 5.7.

 A pad's ability to insulate from cold below is a crucial concern, especially in winter, when the temperature difference between your body and the ground can exceed 60 degrees.
 That's a high-temperature gradient going on in what is often less than an inch!
 Thermal conductivity in pads is a complicated issue with many variables, but let's discuss the basics.
 First, cold is nothing more than the absence of heat, and heat is the movement of energy from warmer objects to colder ones.
 Second, we lose heat via three mechanisms: conduction, convection, and radiation.
 If you sleep on the ground without a sleeping mat, the ground can conduct heat away from you up to 160 times faster than the air around you.
 The products in this review are designed to lift you off of the ground, preventing heat from being lost through conduction.

 Within the pad itself, you will lose heat through convection when air moves around inside the pad.
 The most critical variables for a pad are its thickness (thicker is warmer), insulation, and air circulation (more circulation means less warmth).
 Sleeping pads are usually given a warmth number, called an R-value, that relates to its resistance to heat loss.
 Although home insulation uses the same R-value system, there is no outdoor industry standard for measuring R-values in sleeping mats, since there are many more variations in these pads compared to home insulation.
 Our warmth variable reflects our experience while testing pads, which was generally on par with the differences between the R-Values.
 In our comparison table above and each review, we report the R-value advertised by the manufacturer.
 Without diving into complicated engineering jargon, when comparing R-values, know that the measurement is linear: a pad with an R-value of 5.0 is five times warmer than a pad with an R-value of 1.0.
-Thus, the warmest pad we tested (Therm-a-Rest NeoAir XTherm) has a stated R-value of 5.7 and is subsequently about 5.7 times toastier than the Sea to Summit UltraLight with an R-Value of about 1.
+Thus, the warmest pad we tested (the Exped DownMat 9) has a stated R-value of 8 and is subsequently about 8 times toastier than the Sea to Summit UltraLight with an R-Value of about 1.

 Ease of Inflation